MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-retirement-timeline.md

 **Answer:**    Follow the existing support process to report issues, and Microsoft will do its best to resolve them.
 Microsoft won't accept requests for new features in Mover.
 [Open a support request](https://support.serviceshub.microsoft.com/supportforbusiness/onboarding?origin=/supportforbusiness/create)

 **Question:** Will individual or consumer migrations continue to work on Mover?</br>
 **Answer:**   We'll continue to support individual, consumer, or student migrations from Mover for some time.
-Refer to this page for additional information on these migration scenarios.
+Refer back to this page for updates on these migration scenarios.

 **Question:** Does this mean that Migration Manager won't support individual migrations/normal transfers?</br>
 **Answer:**   Migration Manager is designed for organizational migrations and not for individual migrations.